marmelab/react-admin/docs/Inputs.md

 );
 ```

-**Tip**: As it does not provide autocompletion, the `SelectArrayInput` might not be suited when the referenced resource has a lot of items.
+**Tip**: As it does not provide autocompletion, the `SelectArrayInput` might not be suited when the referenced resource has a lot of items, `AutocompleteArrayInput` can be used for this.

 ## `<TextInput>`